-X Do not take coins out of their plastic capsules - any fingerprints or particles that accumulate on the coin can not be removed (see next Do not).
+X Do not take coins out of plastic capsules - any fingerprints or particles that accumulate on the coin cannot be removed.

-X Do not clean coins - this will damage the coin and affect its resell value.
-(You can't hide from us, we will know if you've cleaned it!)
+X Do not clean coins - this will damage the coin and affects resale value.

-X Do not take minted bars out of their packaging - even if it's tempting, this can damage the bar and also affect its resell value.
+X Do not remove minted bars from packaging - even if it's tempting, this can damage the bar and affects resale value.

-X Do not be tempted into buying cheap* gold - if it's too good to be true, it probably is... (*below the spot price)
+X Do not be tempted into buying cheap gold – scams are prevalent in every industry.
+If it looks to be too good to be true, it probably is.

-√ Do store your items in a dark, dry place - this helps maintain their color and condition as well as keeping it away from any prying eyes.
+√ Do store your items in a dark, dry place – besides obvious security reasons, this helps maintain color and condition.

 → 1 troy oz = 31.1 grams